boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

    - This issue is tracked at https://github.com/boucadair/5g-slice-realization/issues/40.
    - Update: The outcome of the discussion with the authors of the application I-D can be seen at: https://mailarchive.ietf.org/arch/msg/teas/4QifnnGAcnQcCTXRLSJtQ1SArLA/.
 2. Assess whether we need to maintain the "First 5G Slice vs Subsequent Slices" Section:
-   - Unless we explain how this ss important for realization, this section should be deleted (Med)
+   - Unless we explain how this is important for realization, this section should be deleted (Med)
    - The motivation of this section is not clear (from Reza)
    - Need to describe the implications to the realization of RFC XXXX Network Slices (Jie)
    - The issue is tracked at https://github.com/boucadair/5g-slice-realization/issues/19